Eating Recovery Center In The News: CNN.com

 Shift the focus from food to family and friends.
 For some, rich seasonal fare and sweets can make eating in moderation difficult.
 For others, overabundant food and large meals can cause anxiety.
 Accept that food is typically a part of holiday get-togethers and turn your focus to meaningful interaction with family and friends.

 Lean on your supportive network.
-Surround yourself with people that have positive relationships with food and their bodies, and stay in close contact with outpatient treatment professionals — including psychiatrists, therapists and dietitians.
+Surround yourself with people that have positive relationships with food and their bodies, and stay in close contact with outpatient treatment professionals — including psychiatrists, clinicians and dietitians.
 Discuss your feelings, victories and challenges with these individuals as they arise and before issues become significant enough to threaten recovery.